open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 It is the responsibility of the receiver of this event to choose one (or none) of the proposed agents and to issue an _invite_ to that agent.
 This will typically be accompanied by the same _whisper_ event.

-If an agent receives an _utterance_ event that it does not feel capable of servicing, it can also return a _proposeAssistant_ event.
+If an agent receives any other event that it does not feel capable of servicing, it can also return a _proposeAssistant_ event.

 The optional _to_ can be used to indicate a specific agent to which the proposal is addressed.
 Otherwise any recipient should consider the proposal addressed to themselves.

 #!
 There is no requirement for a _SpeakerUri_ on a _proposeAssistant_ event.
 If one is provided then it is good practice for the receiving agent to pass this SpeakerUri along in any subsequent _invite_ event to this agent.

-Each list item in the recommendation is the manifest format as specified in [4] with two notable exceptions:

-1. It is permissible to return only a subset of the manifest.
-The only mandatory manifest items is:
-  - _identification_/_serviceEndpoint_ - The service endpoint of the assistant.
-  - _identification_/_synopsis_ - A brief synopsis of the capabilities of this endpoint.

-2. The manifest object can contain one additional optional key that is not present in the manifest specification:
+Each list item in the recommendation should be in the manifest format as specified in [4].
+In addition to the keys specified in that document, the manifest object can contain one additional optional key that is not present in the manifest specification:
   - _score_ - A recommendation score between 0 and 100.

 Any assistant that is returned in the _servicingManifests_ can be considered suitable to be sent an _invite_ to join the conversation and service the request.
 If there are no recommendations to be made then an empty array should be returned in _servicingManifests_.
 An agent can also recommend itself.
 This means that the _findAssistant_ event can also be used to check if a servicing agent is willing and able to service an enquiry prior to inviting it to do so.

-Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be sent a _findAssistant_ event with the same _whisper_.
+Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be sent a _findAssistant_ event with the same _dialogEvent_ parameter.
 This allows an agent to recommend that the client uses another discovery agent to find a solution.
 The _discoveryManifests_ parameter is mandatory and should contain an empty array if no discovery agents are to be recommended.
 An agent should not recommend itself in the _discoveryManifests_.
 This could lead to infinite regress.

 Note that there is no requirement in the OVON framework for an assistant to be exclusively either a discovery agent or a servicing agent.
 They can be both and the requesting assistant should be prepared to support both use case 1 or 2 - i.e. prepared for an agent to recommend itself for a task or recommend another agent for a task.
 There is also nothing to stop an agent recommending servicing agents and discovery agents in its response.